 Stoelting F231 Stress Test

-Running soft serve machines using generators are a great way to target new markets.
+Using a generator for soft serve machines is a great way to target new markets.
 Your market is not limited to a brick & mortar store or electrical phase restrictions.
 You have the freedom to deliver the product to the customer.
 From festivals, carnivals, shopping malls, and street venues, running a generator can improve your profit.

 Using a Honda EU7000 Generator, Slices Concession does stress tests on a Stoelting F231: